dabster108/Qr-Project/README.md

 *Basically first we are going to install qr code library using command pip install qr code .
 And once the library is installed , we can import in our python script and also generate the qr code .

-Step 1 : pip install qrcode -- library
+* Library Used
-Step 2: import qrcode
+Qrcode - pip install qrcode and import qrcode Validator -- pip install validators and import validators System -- import sys